Table of Contents

 Fault Zones and Fracture Networks

-Major fault systems act as conduits for hydrothermal fluids.
-The San Andreas Fault system in California is associated with many gold deposits, including those of the Mother Lode district.
-In Nevada, the Roberts Mountain Thrust is a major structure that controlled fluid flow in the Carlin Trend.
-Structural intersections and fault jogs create dilational zones where minerals precipitate.
-Detailed mapping of fracture networks is a critical exploration tool.
+Major fault systems are critical conduits for metal-bearing hydrothermal fluids.
+For example, the San Andreas Fault system in California controls many gold occurrences, including those in the historic Mother Lode district.
+In Nevada, the Roberts Mountain Thrust fault is a key structural control for the Carlin Trend deposits.

 Volcanic Centers and Calderas

-Epithermal deposits are commonly centered on ancient volcanic vents and calderas.
-The Lepanto-Far Southeast deposit in the Philippines is a prime example, located in a collapse caldera.
-The Cripple Creek district in Colorado is hosted in a Miocene volcanic complex.
-The proximity to volcanic conduits ensures high heat flow and focused fluid flow.
+Epithermal gold and silver deposits are frequently centered on ancient volcanic vents and calderas, where magmatic heat drives hydrothermal activity.
+The Lepanto-Far Southeast deposit in the Philippines exemplifies mineralization within a volcanic caldera, while the Cripple Creek district in Colorado formed within a Miocene volcanic complex.

 Climate, Weathering, and Secondary Enrichment